spinnaker/kleat/docs/docs.md

 <a name="proto.canary.AwsAccount"></a>

 ### AwsAccount
-Configuration for an AWS canary account.
+Configuration for the AWS account to be used .

 | Field | Type | Label | Description |